 Medicare Non-covered Services

-The four categories of items and services that Medicare does not cover are:
+The items and services categories that Medicare does not cover are:

 - Medically unreasonable and unnecessary services and supplies

-- Services and supplies denied as bundled or included in the basic allowance of another service
+- Services and supplies denied as bundled or included in another service’s basic allowance

-- Items and services reimbursable by other organizations or furnished without charge
+- Items and services paid by other organizations or provided without charge

 Medicare does not cover services and supplies that are not considered to be medically necessary to diagnose and treat the patient’s condition.
 Such items include (but are not limited to):

-- Hospital furnished services that, based on the beneficiary’s condition, could have been furnished in a lower-cost setting, such as the beneficiary’s home or a nursing home
+- Hospital-provided services that, based on the patient’s condition, could have been provided in a lower-cost setting, like the patient’s home or nursing home

 - Evaluation and management services exceeding those considered medically reasonable and necessary